gl326/gl326.github.io/README.md

 If you have an issue that you don't see listed here, **please let us know by twitter (@theBanov, @wandersong_Game) or by email (banovg@gmail.com)**

-## General: Save data is corrupted after an expected crash, power outage or closing the game while saving
-We hope to have a more robust save backup system in future versions on Ps4 in particular, since saving and loading to the file system can be a bit unstable.
-If you are in the unfortunate circumstance to have a game that won't load or corrupted save data, it may be best to clear your save data, start a new game and skip ahead to where you were using the [[scene select code]](#scene-select-code).

-## General: PS4: Lose access to Scene Select after completing game
-We're working on a patch for this, due in the near future!
-For the time being, each time you want to access Scene Select, you'll need to use the [[scene select code]](#scene-select-code).
-All of your other save data like postgame secrets and dances collected will stay.

-## General: PS4: Lightning Power x25 trophy is unobtainable
-A future patch will rectify this!
-For now, sadly it really is unobtainable.
-After the next patch, you will earn the trophy upon opening the game if you've met the requirements.

 ## General: PC: The physics are erratic, collisions seem janky
 We find that the physics can be very erratic when the game is running at a low FPS.
 The game is very intensely optimized (it has to be to run on a Switch), but high resolution displays take a lot of processing power.
 If you are seeing erratic physics issues, consider playing in windowed mode, on a lower reoslution, and/or on a different display.
 The newest public build attempts to correct for these issues with the "auto-adjust" option, so make that is on and the game should optimize itself over the course of play.